imagej/imagej.github.io/_pages/events/conferences.md

 If you have any questions or if you are interested in hosting a future conference focused on scientific imaging software, please start a thread on the [Image.sc Forum](https://forum.image.sc/).

-#### I2K 2022

-The [Center for Open Bioimage Analysis (COBA)](/orgs/coba) at Broad Institute and [LOCI UW-Madison](/orgs/loci), as well as the [Fiji](/software/fiji) development team at [Max Planck Institute of Molecular Cell Biology and Genetics](/orgs/mpi-cbg) in Dresden, is pleased to formally announce the 2022 "Images to Knowledge (I2K)" Symposium.

--   Date: 6, 9 and 10 May 2022
--   Location: Online

-Check the [I2K 2022 conference page](http://i2kconference.org/) for further details.

 ### Past conferences

 | **\#** | **Conference**                                                                                              | **Dates**                     | **Location**                                                                        |